Don’t Settle for a Lemon

 That new-car smell is not the only reason you bought a new vehicle.
 You wanted hassle-free driving in a safe, reliable automobile.
 Having to bring that new car repeatedly to the manufacturer for repairs is not only frustrating – it might also mean you have a valid lemon law claim.

 The lawyers at CA Lemon Law Firm exclusively focus on claims that qualify under the California Lemon Law.
-If you believe you are driving a lemon, call (818) 960-1550 to schedule a free case evaluation.
+If you believe you are driving a lemon, call (818) 960-1550 to schedule a free consultation.

 The California Lemon Law requires manufacturers to live up to their warranty agreements.
 If they cannot repair the problem that’s covered by the warranty, then they must replace or repurchase the faulty vehicle.
 The consumer’s responsibility is to give the manufacturer a reasonable number of attempts to rectify the issue (more on that later).